sst/guide/_chapters/configure-cognito-identity-pool-in-serverless.md

       Ref: CognitoIdentityPool
 ```

-Now it looks like there is a whole lot going on here.
-But it is pretty much exactly what we did back in the [Create a Cognito identity pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter.
+While it looks like there's a whole lot going on here, it's pretty much exactly what we did back in the [Create a Cognito identity pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter.
 It's just that CloudFormation can be a bit verbose and can end up looking a bit intimidating.

 Let's quickly go over the various sections of this configuration:

 1. First we name our Identity Pool based on the stage name using `${self:custom.stage}`.

-2. We set that we only want logged in users by adding `AllowUnauthenticatedIdentities: false`.
+2. We specify that we only want logged in users by adding `AllowUnauthenticatedIdentities: false`.

 3. Next we state that we want to use our User Pool as the identity provider.
 We are doing this specifically using the `Ref: CognitoUserPoolClient` line.
 If you refer back to the [Configure Cognito User Pool in Serverless]({% link _chapters/configure-cognito-user-pool-in-serverless.md %}) chapter, you'll notice we have a block under `CognitoUserPoolClient` that we are referencing here.

-4. We then attach a IAM role to our authenticated users.
+4. We then attach an IAM role to our authenticated users.

 5. We add the various parts to this role.
 This is exactly what we use in the [Create a Cognito identity pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter.
 It just needs to be formatted this way to work with CloudFormation.